arvigeus/AZ-204/Questions/Managed Identities.md

 Question: What is the primary purpose of `ChainedTokenCredential` in Azure?

 - [x] Combines multiple credentials, attempting each in sequence until successful authentication.
-- [ ] Binds multiple Azure AD groups into a single token.
+- [ ] Binds multiple Entra ID groups into a single token.
-- [ ] Creates a chain of Azure AD users for fallback authentication.
+- [ ] Creates a chain of Entra ID users for fallback authentication.
 - [ ] Encrypts a token using a chain of cryptographic keys.

 Answer: It combines multiple credentials for flexible authentication.